Featured Products

 Viruses: ELISA: rev

-The GOS-3 cell line was originally described as a glioma cell line established from brain tumor material of a 55-year-old male with mixed astrocytoma (grade II/III).
-Subsequent short tandem repeat (STR) analysis revealed that the GOS-3 cells are actually derived from the human glioblastoma cell line U-343-MG.
-These cells are extensively employed in scientific research to model the biological characteristics of human glioblastoma.
-Morphologically, GOS-3 cells exhibit a fibroblast-like appearance, characterized by a distinctive spindle shape, oval nuclei, rich cytoplasm, and growth as an adherent monolayer.
-In terms of molecular expression, the GOS-3 cell line expresses various specific proteins, including glial fibrillary acidic protein (GFAP), vimentin, S-100 protein, pp60C-SRC, ciliary neurotrophic factor (CNTF), leukemia inhibitory factor (LIF), and their receptors.
-Notably, experimental results show that LIF and oncostatin M in this cell line can inhibit cell growth and differentiation, indicating their critical role in regulating cellular proliferation and differentiation.
+GOS-3 cells were originally described as a glioma cell line isolated from the brain tumour of a 55-year-old male with mixed astrocytoma (grade II/III).
+Later short tandem repeat (STR) analysis showed that the GOS-3 cells themselves were a product of the human glioblastoma cell line U-343-MG.
+These cells are widely used in scientific experiments to simulate the biological features of human glioblastoma.
+GOS-3 cells look like fibroblasts in morphology with their spindle-shaped structure, oval nuclei, abundant cytoplasm and an adherent monolayer growth.
+On a molecular level, GOS-3 cells carry glial fibrillary acidic protein (GFAP), vimentin, S-100 protein, pp60C-SRC, ciliary neurotrophic factor (CNTF), leukemia inhibitory factor (LIF) and their receptors.
+The key is that, as seen by experimental evidence, both LIF and oncostatin M in this cell line have the ability to suppress cell growth and differentiation, which suggests that they are important regulators of cell proliferation and differentiation.

 ALDH5A1 Gene Knockdown Reduces Glioblastoma Cell Viability

-Gliomas are the most common primary malignant brain tumors.
-Metabolic reprogramming, specifically the dysregulation of aldehyde dehydrogenase (ALDH) enzymes, plays a significant role in glioma progression.
-Piperi et al. focuses on the biological role and clinical significance of ALDH5A1, a less-studied ALDH family member, in diffuse gliomas.
-To investigate ALDH5A1's role in glioma progression, they knocked down ALDH5A1 using siRNA in high-expressing glioblastoma cell lines GOS-3 and SJ-GBM2.
-Post-48-hour transfection, western blot analysis confirmed ALDH5A1 silencing, showing a 61% reduction in SJ-GBM2 and 49% in GOS-3 cells (Fig. 1A).
-XTT assays at 24 hours revealed decreased cell viability in siALDH5A1-transfected cells compared to controls, with a reduction of 53.1% in SJ-GBM2 and 38.2% in GOS-3 (Fig. 1B).
-BAX mRNA levels increased but were not statistically significant (Fig. 1C).
-Enhanced caspase-3 cleavage was observed in both cell lines after ALDH5A1 knockdown (Fig. 1D).
-These findings indicate that ALDH5A1 down-regulation reduces glioma cell viability and induces apoptotic pathways.
+Gliomas are the most frequent primary malignant brain tumours.
+Metabolic reprogramming – the malfunctioning of ALDH enzymes – contributes to glioma development.
+Piperi et al. investigates the biology and clinical relevance of ALDH5A1, a lesser-studied member of the ALDH family, in diffuse gliomas.
+In order to explore ALDH5A1's function in glioma growth, they siRNA knocked ALDH5A1 out of the highly expressed glioblastoma cell lines GOS-3 and SJ-GBM2.
+The western blot analysis confirmed ALDH5A1 silence by a 61% reduction in SJ-GBM2 cells and 49% in GOS-3 cells after 48 hours of transfection (Fig. 1A).
+24 hour XTT analyses indicated reduced cell viability in siALDH5A1-transfected cells relative to controls, 53.1% lower in SJ-GBM2 and 38.2% lower in GOS-3 (Fig. 1B).
+BAX mRNA levels rose but were not statistically significant (Fig. 1C).
+During ALDH5A1 knockdown, both cell lines demonstrated increased caspase-3 cleavage (Fig. 1D).
+These results show that ALDH5A1 down-regulation inhibits glioma cell survival and induces apoptosis.

 Fig. 1.
 Glioblastoma cells exhibit reduced cell proliferation following siALDH5A1 transfection, increased BAX mRNA levels and induced caspase-3 cleavage (Piperi, C., Saurty-Seerunghen, M. S., et al., 2023).